 As a school community we were delighted when the Government announced that every primary school in the country would receive a substantial (and ring-fenced) sum of money that must be used to raise levels of participation and enable all children to make life-long positive choices.

-- Focus on learning in the outdoors, we are entering into a partnership with Lancashire County Council and they will be providing training for teachers and a range of opportunities and activities for our children.
-Borwick Hall has an excellent reputation locally for Outdoor Education.
-(Cost Jan 2018 – Dec 2019, £1750 contract + £1000 incidental expenses eg transport, helmet hire etc)
+- Focus on learning in the outdoors, we are entering into a partnership with Big Adventure and they will be providing a range of opportunities and activities for our children.
+Big Adventure has an excellent reputation locally for Outdoor Education and we believe this partnership can create a lasting legacy in school.
+(Cost Sept 2020 – Aug 2021, £3000 contract + £1000 incidental expenses eg transport, helmet hire etc)

 - Join the Heysham High School Sports Partnership to enable as many of our children as possible to enjoy participation in a broad range of competitions.
-This includes in-house sessions for all children in KS1 (Cost Sept 2019 – Aug 2020 £1150)
+This includes in-house sessions for all children in KS1 developing fundamental movement skills (Cost Sept 2020 – Aug 2021 £1150)

 - Broaden access to swimming (in partnership with the school’s PTA) – all our KS2, KS1 and Foundation Stage children will have some swimming experience at Carnforth Pool during this school year.